Vaishnavism: Northern India

 According to Dandekar, what is understood today as Vaishnavism did not originate in Vedism, but emerged from the merger of several popular theistic traditions after the decline of Brahmanism at the end of the Vedic period, shortly before the second urbanisation of northern India, in the 7th to 4th century BCE.
 (Note: Dandekar 1987: "The origin of Vaiṣṇavism as a theistic sect can by no means be traced back to the Ṛgvedic god Viṣṇu.
 In fact, Vaiṣṇavism is in no sense Vedic in origin. (...)
 Strangely, the available evidence shows that the worship of Vāsudeva, and not that of Viṣṇu, marks the beginning of what we today understand by Vaiṣṇavism.
 This Vāsudevism, which represents the earliest known phase of Vaiṣṇavism, must already have become stabilized in the days of Pāṇini (Seventh to fifth centuries bce).")

-It initially formed as Vasudevism around Vāsudeva, a deified leader of the Vrishnis.
+According to Dandekar, Vaishnavism initially formed as Vasudevism around Vāsudeva, a deified leader of the Vrishnis, and one of the Vrishni heroes.
 Later, Vāsudeva was amalgamated with Krishna "the deified tribal hero and religious leader of the Yadavas", to form the merged deity Bhagavan Vāsudeva-Krishna, due to the close relation between the tribes of the Vrishnis and the Yadavas.
 This was followed by a merger with the cult of Gopala-Krishna of the cowherd community of the Abhıras in the 4th century CE.
 The character of Gopala Krishna is often considered to be non-Vedic.
 According to Dandekar, such mergers positioned Krishnaism between the heterodox sramana movement and the orthodox Vedic religion.
 The "Greater Krsnaism", states Dandekar, then adopted the Rigvedic Vishnu as Supreme deity to appeal to orthodox elements.

-According to Klostermaier, Vaishnavism originates in the last centuries BCE and the early centuries CE, with the cult of the heroic Vāsudeva, later amalgamated with Krishna of the Yadavas, and still several centuries later with the "divine child" Bala Krishna of the Gopala traditions.
+According to Klostermaier, Vaishnavism originates in the last centuries BCE and the early centuries CE, with the cult of the heroic Vāsudeva, a leading member of the Vrishni heroes, which was then later amalgamated with Krishna, hero of the Yadavas, and still several centuries later with the "divine child" Bala Krishna of the Gopala traditions.
 (Note: Klostermaier: "Present day Krishna worship is an amalgam of various elements.
 According to historical testimonies Krishna-Vasudeva worship already flourished in and around Mathura several centuries before Christ.
 Next came the sect of Krishna Govinda.
 Later the worship of Bala-Krishna, the Divine Child Krishna was added — a quite prominent feature of modern Krishnaism.
 The last element seems to have been Krishna Gopijanavallabha, Krishna the lover of the Gopis, among whom Radha occupies a special position.
 In some books Krishna is presented as the founder and first teacher of the Bhagavata religion.")
 According to Klostermaier, "In some books Krishna is presented as the founder and first teacher of the Bhagavata religion."
 According to Dalal, "The term Bhagavata seems to have developed from the concept of the Vedic deity Bhaga, and initially it seems to have been a monotheistic sect, independent of the Brahmanical pantheon."